Margaret (Back Translation) by Saskia Holmkvist

 The recordings were originally made for a site- specific installation in the powerplant on Cockatoo Island, Sydney Harbour (Australia), as part of the 18th Biennale of Sydney.
 Thanks to Nina Canell, Diana Kaur, Tris Vonna-Michell, Travis Rice and Catherine de Zegher.

-Mastering by Martin Ehrencrona
+Mastering: Martin Ehrencrona

 All photographs taken on site by Robin Watkins